BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 If you will be developing Scenic, you will want to use a variant of this command: see :doc:`developing`.

-Either installation method will install all of the dependencies which are required to run Scenic, with the exception of `Blender <https://www.blender.org/>`_ and `OpenSCAD <https://openscad.org/>`_ which must also be installed on the system.
-This is best done by going to the download pages for `Blender <https://www.blender.org/download/>`__ and `OpenSCAD <https://openscad.org/downloads.html>`__.
+Either installation method will install all of the dependencies which are required to run Scenic, with the exception of `Blender <https://www.blender.org/>`_ and `OpenSCAD <https://openscad.org/>`_.
+See the download pages for `Blender <https://www.blender.org/download/>`__ and `OpenSCAD <https://openscad.org/downloads.html>`__ for instructions on how to install these on your system.

 .. note::

-	If you are using Windows or an Apple silicon machine, or encounter any errors during installation or trying the examples below, please see our :doc:`install_notes` for suggestions.
+	If you are using Windows or an Apple Silicon machine, or encounter any errors during installation or when trying the examples below, please see our :doc:`install_notes` for suggestions.
+	If a Scenic feature seems to be missing, your version of Scenic may be too old: take a look at :doc:`new` to see when the feature was added.

 Trying Some Examples
 --------------------